wendytg/ao3_api/README.md

 # Contact info

-For information or bug reports please contact francisco.rodrigues0908@gmail.com.
+For information or bug reports, please create an issue or start a discussion.

 # License